Wine & Cheese Perfectly Paired!

-While there are no hard and fast rules to wine and cheese matching, the following “rules of thumb” tend to work well:
+While there are no hard or fast rules to wine and cheese matching, the following “rules of thumb” tend to work well:

 • Match white wines with soft cheeses and those with stronger flavours;